mindsdb/mindsdb/mindsdb/interfaces/jobs/README.md

 **Template variables:**
 Supported variables at the moment:
 - PREVIOUS_START_DATETIME - replaced by date and time of previous run of this job
-- START_DATE - replaced by date
+- START_DATE - replaced by date of job run
+- START_DATETIME- replaced by datetime of job run

 ## Delete job